Four-dimensional topological lattices through connectivity: Proposal for a 4D Topological Lattice through connectivity

-{\it Proposal for 4D Model--} Inspired by the 2D Haldane model, our 4D proposal extends the honeycomb/brickwall lattice into 4D.
+Inspired by the 2D Haldane model, our 4D proposal extends the honeycomb/brickwall lattice into 4D.
 As introduced above, these lattices are topologically-equivalent, having two sites per unit cell and a single pair of Dirac points in the BZ.
-Hereafter, we focus on the brickwall geometry, which is most natural for synthetic dimensions, but note that similar arguments apply to the honeycomb geometry.
+Hereafter, we choose to focus on the brickwall geometry, but note that similar arguments apply to the honeycomb geometry.

-To realise a four-band model like Eq.~\ref{eq:ham}, we construct a 4D lattice [see Fig.~\ref{fig1}(a)], with a four-site unit cell and the connectivity of a 2D brickwall lattice in both $x\!-\!y$ and $z\!-\!w$ planes.
-The Hamiltonian is~\cite{supmat}:
+To realise a four-band model like Eq.~\ref{eq:ham}, we start by constructing a 4D lattice [see Fig.~\ref{fig1}(a)], with a four-site unit cell and the connectivity of a 2D brickwall lattice in both $x\!-\!y$ and $z\!-\!w$ planes.
+As shown here, our lattice has four sites, denoted by $(A, B, C, D)$.
+The corresponding set of lattice vectors are: ${\bf R}_1 = (1, -1,0,0)$, ${\bf R}_2 = (1, 1,0,0)$, ${\bf R}_3 = (0, 0,1,-1)$ ${\bf R}_4 =(0, 0,1,1)$, with $a=1$ being the distance between any two nearest-neighbour lattice sites.
+The full real-space tight-binding Hamiltonian is given by